rapidsai/docs/install/install.md

 - Use the classic solver by removing `--solver=libmamba` from the `conda create` command provided by the selector

 <i class="fas fa-info-circle"></i> CUDA 12.0 ARM packages are not yet available:<br/>
-Conda-forge does not yet support the minimum required glibc (2.32) for CUDA 12 on ARM.
-For ARM support, please use CUDA 11.
+Nightly packages are now available for CUDA 12.0 on ARM!
+Stable support is coming in 23.12

 <i class="fas fa-info-circle"></i> At the time of writing, there is no stable CUDA 12 release of PyTorch: <br/>
 PyTorch currently only has nightly builds for CUDA 12.1, stable builds are limited to CUDA 11. <br/>